predictionguard/old-docs/pages/guides/ada.md

 print("Thanks for using Prediction Guard!")
 ```
-# A demo of our PG query generator in action
+## A demo of our PG query generator in action
 ![An example of our model generating a SQL to extract data answering to the user query!!!](./ada-demo.png)
-The steps could be adapted to any dataset and expanded with visualization of result data frames using libraries like Matplotlib.
+These steps could be adapted to any dataset and expanded with visualization of result data frames using libraries like Matplotlib.